HVAC Making a Loud Noise? Problems Found During Home Inspections

 • Exhaust flue: This is a vent for the exhaust byproducts to be moved out of the house and released outside.
 The exhaust flue needs to slope up to an outdoor vent or chimney with proper support and must be kept away from flammable materials.

-• Electrical concerns: Homes that have electrical problems are likely to blow a fuse or trip a breaker during times of heavy heating or cooling use.
-It's also important to have an electrical kill switch located close to the furnace so power can be cut immediately in case of an emergency.
+• Electrical concerns: Homes with electrical problems are likely to blow a fuse or trip a breaker during times of heavy heating or cooling use.
+It’s also important to have an electrical kill switch located close to the furnace so power can be cut immediately in case of an emergency.
+If you suspect electrical concerns, speak with a professional about system repair solutions.

 • Dirty condenser coils: Dirty condenser coils can restrict air flow and lower your energy efficiency.
 Keep plants and other obstructions at least one foot away from the unit.